Wall Street moves higher, pushing S&P 500 over 4,000 level - WTMJ

 It’s a holiday-shortened week for the stock market.
 The stock exchanges will be closed in observance of Good Friday.
 Bond trading will be open for half a day, closing at noon Eastern.

 Technology stocks were benefiting from another drop in bond yields, which have been the driving force for the market for several weeks.
-The yield on the 10-year U.S. Treasury note fell to 1.69% from 1.73% the day before.
-Higher bond yields make stocks more expensive by comparison, and tech stocks are among the most expensive after their significant rise last year.
+The yield on the 10-year U.S. Treasury note fell to 1.68% from 1.73% the day before.
+Higher bond yields make stocks seem more expensive by comparison, and tech stocks are among the most expensive after their significant rise last year.
+Microsoft rose 2.4% and Facebook gained 1.5%.

-Apple rose 1%, Tesla climbed 2.5%, and Microsoft and Facebook each added 2%.

-Tesla was also benefiting from news out of Washington, where President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
+Tesla, which gave up much of an early gain of 3.7% but was still up 1% at midday, was also benefiting from news out of Washington, where President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
 Part of that plan includes installation of thousands of additional charging stations around the country to make electric car usage more accessible.
-Electric vehicle charger operators ChargePoint and Blink Charging were up 8% and 4%, respectively.
+Electric vehicle charger operators ChargePoint and Blink Charging were up 6.3% and 3.6%, respectively.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.